cdr-chakotay/SafeUSBSleepmode-MacOS/README.md

 2. Save it to the designated destination
 3. Open Terminal and type: *chown 700 \<drag and drop the downloaded file here\>*
 4. The Script is ready to use
+> Those steps are crucial for the script to work.
+They are granting the script excecution rights.